hphelion/documentation/compute.network-guide.md

 __Security Groups and Security Group Rules__: Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that is allowed to pass through a port.
 A security group is a container for security group rules.

-When a port is created in HP Helion Cloud Networking it is associated with a security group.
+When a port is created in HP Helion Public Cloud Networking it is associated with a security group.
 If a security group is not specified the port is associated with a default security group.
 Security group default rules allow inbound traffic from the same subnet and all outbound traffic.
 You can add rules to this group to modify behavior.

 __Subnet__: Contains IP address blocks that assign IP addresses to virtual servers.
 In addition, a subnet can have a gateway, a list of DNS name servers, and host routes.
 Information provided by DHCP is pushed to servers with interfaces associated with the subnet.

-###HP Helion Cloud Networking Quota Default:###
+###HP Helion Public Cloud Networking Quota Default:###

 * 5 Networks
 * 5 Subnets